adesito/GigisPizzaHOL/poll/gigis-poll-HOL.md

 | script_tablepayment_survey.sql | modify fields in tables to add the survey score and comments. |
 | script_tablepayment_survey_rollback.sql | rollback script for script_tablepayment_survey. |

-You can open the different files to review it if you want.
+You can open the different files to review them if you want.

 ![](./images/vbcs-review-repos-04.png)